My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 • Jake and I are going to share overnight feeding duties.
 There are lots of different ways to do this, and it depends on how you feed your baby, of course.
 For us, we are planning to sleep separately - one of us in our own bed, the other on the futon couch in the basement with the baby in the bassinet nearby.
 The person on baby-duty handles all night feeds during their shift.
 We will introduce a bottle early-on so that Jake can bottle-feed.
 When it is my turn to sleep in my bed, I will set an alarm to wake up to pump at intervals I feel are necessary at that time.
 (I find that waking up to pump is a LOT easier/shorter/less stressful than handling the feeding/diaper change/soothing-back-to sleep of a real-life baby.)
 We are either going to alternate entire nights, or split the night and take shifts (ie. one of us sleeps from 8:00pm-1:00/2:00am and the other sleeps from 1:00/2:00am-7:00am).

 • We are hiring a postpartum doula to do overnight shifts 2 nights/week.
 This will allow both Jake and I to sleep through that night.
-I will set my alarm and wake up to pump at intervals I feel are necessary at that time, if any.
+I will set my alarm and wake up to pump at intervals I feel are necessary at that point in time.

 • Ultimately, I will prioritize my own sleep over exclusive breastfeeding and a full milk supply.
 This one can feel controversial because you CAN often have both, but I need to remind myself of this priority in case that’s not the case for me.